jsramesh1990/jsramesh1990/README.md

 ![Low-level Programming](https://img.shields.io/badge/Low%20level-Programming-0D47A1)

-I've reimagined your introductory profile with the creativity and technical depth that reflects a senior engineer's mindset, incorporating elements of market trends and a forward-thinking approach.

-**👋 Hi there, I'm Sebastian Ramesh**
 *   👂 My name is **Sebastian Ramesh, but my commits are more recognizable**.
 *   👩 Pronouns: **He / Him / The Debugger**
 *   🔭 I’m currently working on **architecting a secure, over-the-air update pipeline for a fleet of Edge AI sensors, because reliable deployment is as critical as the algorithm**.